As we look to Summer Session III and the fall semester right around the corner, please find below our updated and revised guide for Instructors.

 • Not apply toward satisfying the minimum on-campus resident credit requirement of the institution from which graduation is sought, and does not constitute an interruption of the resident credit requirement.

-• Student is fully admitted and enrolled.
+• Student is fully admitted and enrolled

-• Student is in good academic standing.
+• Student is in good academic standing

-• Student has completed all prerequisites required for the course in which he/she is requesting CBE.
+• Student has completed all prerequisites required for the course in which he/she is requesting CBE

-• Request that the Registrar’s Office post the satisfactorily completed CBE to the student’s permanent academic record and clearly identify that the credit was earned by examination.
-The only acceptable grades for CBE are S (Satisfactory) or U (Unsatisfactory).
+• Upon approval of CBE, departments must request that the Registrar’s Office post the satisfactorily completed CBE to the student’s permanent academic record and clearly identify that the credit was earned by examination.
+Criteria for offering and assessing CBE are required.

 Instructor compliance in collaborating with the Disability Resource Center ("DRC" located in the Campus Resource Center (CRC), across Harmon from the Lied Library, 702-895-0866), is critical to uphold the University's federal mandate to provide equal access to students with disabilities.
 If instructors believe that accommodations may fundamentally alter course requirements, such concerns must be discussed with the DRC in a timely manner.
 Failure to comply with DRC academic accommodation plans given to instructors by students may put the instructor and the University at risk for litigation and may subject an instructor to discipline under the Nevada System of Higher Education (NSHE) Code, Title 2, Chapter 6.